abhiramsrini/ScopeDesk/context.md

 # Project Context

 ## Purpose
-ScopeDesk is a .NET 7 WPF client to connect to a LeCroy oscilloscope via ActiveDSO, select channels/measurements, and fetch measurement values with branded styling and rolling logs.
+ScopeDesk is a .NET 7 WPF client for LeCroy oscilloscopes.
+It connects over TCPIP using the ActiveDSO control, shows serial/status, fetches channel/measurement matrices, sends SCPI commands, and provides branded styling with rolling logs and an in-app logs shortcut.
+Stub mode keeps the UI usable when the COM control is unavailable.

 ## Branding
 - Header on white with logo at `Resources/images/logo.png`